Zizwar/zip2prompt/readme.md

 3. Streamline AI prompting for large, structured projects
 4. Maintain project context for accurate AI interpretation
 5. Save time in preparing projects for AI processing
+6. Easily manage and filter relevant files for AI analysis

 ## Usage

 1. Upload a ZIP file, provide a URL, or enter a GitHub repository link
-2. Select relevant files for analysis using the checkbox system
+2. Select relevant files for analysis using the advanced checkbox system
+3. Customize file selection with "Select All" and "Deselect All" options
+4. Choose to exclude media files if needed
-3. Add specific instructions or questions in the main prompt area
+5. Add specific instructions or questions in the main prompt area
-4. Generate comprehensive text output
+6. Generate comprehensive text output
-5. Copy or download the output for use with AI models
+7. Copy to clipboard or download the output for use with AI models

 ## Getting Started